 IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

-In the context of a succession, the sale of a business, the tax consequences can hold unpleasant surprises.
+In the context of an inheritance or sale of a business, the tax consequences can hold some unpleasant surprises.

 A skilful structuring makes it possible to carry out a succession, sale of company exempt from taxes or at least optimized on the tax plan.